9 Reasons Men Settle for Bad Marriages: The Brutal Truth

 As for my husband, I don’t think it’s for love, based on how he’s treated me.
 I think the marriage is familiar to him.
 He HAS to know how bad things have gotten, and chooses to ignore it.

-He may also have sunk-cost fallacy after 30+ years, so he can brag “Hey, look!
+Another reason why guys stay in bad relationships my be sunk-cost fallacy after 30+ years, so he can humble-brag “Hey, look!
 My marriage made it over 3 decades!
 Not many can say that in these times!
 It’s something to be proud of!”

 (I admit, I used to feel “proud” of being married this long as well.
 Not so much anymore.)

-There is very little interaction between us, with the exception of transactional conversation about the kids, pets, or what we need from the grocery store.
-There has been NO intimacy of any kind for several years now.
-I moved into a spare room in 2021 (with no regrets!)
+There is very little interaction between us, with the exception of transactional conversations about the kids, pets, or what we need from the grocery store.
+There has been NO intimacy of any kind for several years now because I finally listened to myself that I don’t feel emotionally safe with him, and haven’t for a long time.
+I moved into a spare room in 2021.

 I also avoid spending any time with him, but for the bare minimum.
 90% of our interactions are negative, so I steer clear to preserve the peace.
 I hate when he comes home, and I dread the weekends.
 I look forward to Mondays like never before.
 I fantasize about living alone so much that I wrote an article about it.

 With SO much missing from our relationship, you’d think he’d notice.
 He hasn’t.
 During the day, I seethe with marital resentment.
-Admittedly, this is MY problem, not his.
+I admit that this is MY problem, not his.

-When I told him about how I feel, and of my unhappiness, he either ignores it, doesn’t care, or it just doesn’t register with him the way you’d think it would—or should.
-I personally don’t think he cares, because whatever we have going somehow works for him.
+When I told him about how I feel, and of my unhappiness, he either ignores it, doesn’t care, or it just doesn’t register with him the way you’d think it would – or should.
+I personally don’t think he cares, because whatever we have going somehow works for him because his standards for emotional requirements in a relationship are not the same level as mine.

 It’s a perfect walkaway wife scenario in the making.